 The Group's policy is to provide financial guarantees only to wholly owned subsidiaries.
-For details of financial guarantees, please refer to Note 13
+For details of financial guarantees provided by the Group for subsidiaries as of December 31, 2023 and 2022, please refer to Note 13.

 D. Liquidity risk